namtvit07/pushpop/README.md

 ##### Create a new Heroku app

-Make sure you're inside a Pushpop project directory, than create a new Heroku app.
+Make sure you're inside a Pushpop project directory (e.g. pushpop-starter), than create a new Heroku app.

 ``` shell
 $ heroku create